How to Sand Between Coats of Varnish: The Complete Guide

 Consider Environmental Factors: High humidity and lower temperatures can prolong drying times.
 Make sure your workspace has good ventilation and, if possible, is at a controlled temperature.

-See also How to Sand Circles: Your Ultimate 8-Step Guide
+See also How to Sand Off Powder Coating: A Comprehensive Guide

 Prepare the Surface